If you’ve asked me to surprise you with a vacation suggestion, you know that I am obsessed with Rocky Mountaineer.

 Three seasons to choose from… The Rocky Mountaineer season runs from April – October.
 You can choose between watching the mountains bloom into spring, witness baby animals and long daylight hours in the summer, or hope to catch a glimpse of salmon-hunting bears in the fall.
 (Hint: spring and autumn are also great ways to avoid the summer crowds at the national parks.)

 Different itineraries: There are over 65 different combinations to choose from, but I definitely do not overwhelm clients by sending them all 65!
 I listen to what they want to see, which towns they have a preference for (for instance, is Whistler vs Jasper a priority?), and when they want to travel.
 Then I work with the clients to let them know about their best options to suit their needs.

-There are four major routes (train tracks).
-The Coastal Passage allows you start in Seattle, before stopping in Vancouver and then continuing through the Rockies.
+There are three major routes (train tracks).
 The Rainforest to Gold Rush makes sure you pass through Vancouver, Whistler, Quesnel, and Jasper.
 The Journey through the Clouds is one of the most popular and goes from Jasper to Vancouver.
 And the First Passage to the West ensures you see Lake Louise and Banff.